neongreen13/common-Spanish-words/README.md

 RESULT:
 - Start studying the 500 Spanish word list today to become conversationally fluent in no time.

-# Further Analysis (Forthcoming)
+# Further Analysis
-1. The SpaCy parts of speech tagger had errors, particularly with compound words that are more frequent in Spanish.
-It also did not exclude English words or numbers.
-Overall, the lyrics dataset needs further cleaning by creating a machine learning algorithm to detect the current errors and train a new model to be deployed on the lyrics dataset.
+1. The SpaCy parts of speech tagger had errors, particularly with compound words that are more frequently found in Spanish than English.
+It also did not exclude English or Portuguese words or numbers.
+The lyrics dataset required additional cleaning, which could be achieved by creating a machine learning algorithm to detect the current errors and train a new model to be deployed on the lyrics dataset.
+This was not essential to complete the project, as the 500 word list could be cleaned by hand in a more expedient manner than creating a learning model.
+However, for future projects a new model for SpaCy Spanish could be useful.

-2. While the initial project was to analyze word frequencies, parts of speech, and come up with a list of commmon words, this project could be taken a step further.
-A second machine learning model could be created for Spanish to test and validate the sentiment in the lyrics, and compare the sentiment to the other Spanish word corpora.
+2. While the initial project was to analyze word frequencies, parts of speech, and come up with a list of commmon words, a spin-off project could be undertaken on the meaning of the lyrics.
+Sentiment analysis is common in data science for English text analysis.
+A second machine learning model could be created for Spanish to test and validate the sentiment in the lyrics, namely polarity and subjectivity.